Are Nipple Pimples a Health Warning Sign?

 Furthermore, the excretory ducts of these glands can become obstructed generating an increase in size of the tubercles and a small infection.
 Take into account that their appearance will be similar to that of a pimple, even presenting a small white spot in these cases.

 In case of infection, the most important thing to do is not manipulate the lesion.
 Moreover, the gland should return to its normal size after a few days.
 However, if the inflammation or pain does not diminish, seek specialized medical assistance as soon as possible.

 Treatment of Montgomery’s tubercles

 Although these features are natural, you should be careful not to affect their function and protect your nipples as much as possible.
 It’s also important not to pinch or squeeze the tubers, as it could create a skin lesion and lead to infection.
 Here’s how to take good care of them:

 1. Change your bra

-For women who are pregnant and notice that their nipples are more sensitive, it’s a good idea to use wireless bras for increased comfort.
+Pregnant women usually have more sensitive breasts and nipples, and so it’s a good idea to use strapless or wireless bras for increased comfort.

 2. Hygiene is fundamental